horia141/jupiter/docs/concepts/overview.md

   something like "Plan a family vacation", or "Get a talk accepted to a conference".
 * _Smart list_: a list of things!
 It can record books to read, visited restaurants, movies to watch, etc.
+* _Metric_: a measure of the evolution in time of some aspect of your life.
+Think weight, days gone to the gym, or marathons ran!

 The rest of the document will cover each of these in greater detail.